rf8f76e33/apijam-FS/Labs/Core/Lab 10 Introduction to API BaaS Backend-as-a-Service/README.md

 # Instructions

-*  **Interacting with Data Collections** in the BaaS can be done easily from the BaaS portal.
+**Interacting with Data Collections** in the BaaS can be done easily from the BaaS portal.
 The BaaS portal provides a user interface built using the RESTful APIs automatically exposed by BaaS for data collections.
 We will review a data collection called ‘payments’ in your BaaS instance (this can be accessed from the top right menu in the Edge UI or by following step a below).

 > ![](./media/image07.png)

-    a.
-Select the API Baas Option under the Develop section:
+*  Select the API Baas Option under the Develop section:
-    b.
-Pick your API BaaS organization 'everydaybank' from the Organization drop-down
+*  Pick your API BaaS organization 'everydaybank' from the Organization drop-down
-    c.
-Pick the ‘apijam’ App from the App drop-down
+*  Pick the ‘apijam’ App from the App drop-down

 > ![](./media/image_03.png)

-    c.
-From the BaaS tab options, select ‘Collections’
+*  From the BaaS tab options, select ‘Collections’
-    d.
-From the Data collections, select ‘payments’
+*  From the Data collections, select ‘payments’

 > ![](./media/image_04.png)

-    e.
-On the right hand side, all the entities that are part of the ‘payments’ collection is presented
+*  On the right hand side, all the entities that are part of the ‘payments’ collection is presented

-    f.
-Click on the row of one of the entity of the payment entities
+*  Click on the row of one of the entity of the payment entities
-    g.
-Browse through the details to review the attributes presented in a formatted name-value pair.
-For example, attributes such as amount, source, sourceType, location: latitude, location:
+*  Browse through the details to review the attributes presented in a formatted name-value pair.
+For example, attributes such as amount, source, sourceType, location: latitude, location: longitude, etc.
-    longitude, etc.

 > ![](./media/image_05.png)

-    h.
-Change the value of
-    'amount’ attribute to another number and
-    then click 'Check JSON' and 'Save'
+* Change the value of 'amount’ attribute to another number and then click 'Check JSON' and 'Save'

 > ![](./media/baas-entity-update.png)

-    j.
-Click on ‘Save’ to save the change you just made.
+*  Click on ‘Save’ to save the change you just made.
-    k.
-Click on the row for the entity to close the record and browse to the top
+*  Click on the row for the entity to close the record and browse to the top

 **Extra Credit:** Add a new entity to the ‘payments’ data collection using the ‘POST’ operation available in the BaaS portal.